1GN1tE/CTF_Writeups/Writeups/Midnight_Sun_CTF_2021_Quals/oVER9000/README.md

 ```
 Full script [here](./script.gdb) (Disabled ASLR for breakpoint)

-I used python to spawn the process with the contents of key.txt as argument, than attached to gdb and executed the gdb script file (`source script.gdb`).
+I used python to spawn the process with the contents of key.txt as argument, than attached to gdb and executed the gdb script file (`source script.txt`).

 Python script [here](./solve.py)